Skeletonxf/star-ruler-2-mod-ce/README.md

 Ships ordered to automatically mine can now mine cross systems, and will only stop if you deplete all asteroids known to your empire.
 Mining asteroid belts is a lot more efficient than in vanilla.
 You can also queue transfer and dropoff cargo orders if you'll meet the requirements by the time the ship would execute the order.
 You can order an ore pickup and immediately queue the ore dropoff because you'll have ore to dropoff by the time you need it.
 Cargo pickups and dropoffs can now be done per cargo type.
 Orders can also be setup to infinitely loop, so you can automate hauling of ore with ease.
 Cargo can also be picked up in specific quantities instead of as much as possible, letting you transport exactly what you need.
 Destroyed objects holding cargo will drop the cargo as asteroids, allowing you to steal from enemies if you attack their supply lines.
 #### Multi tractor beam
 Did you want to steal LOADS of asteroids from your enemies at once?
 What about relocate one of your planets without building a Planetary Thruster?
 This subsystem is for you.
-#### Tractor beam formula
-Tractor beams actually scale in strength when you put them on bigger ships, so a big ship can always tractor around a small ship.
-Vanilla was based on acceleration so a medium ship quickly reached enough mass that no ship could have enough acceleration to be able to tractor it.
 ### Support ship shields
 You can now put shields on supports, and Devout can unlock shrines for supports.
 ### Shield projectors